sandialabs/InterSpec/releases/index.md

 ## New Features
 - On the "Reference Photopeaks" tab, a "more info" link has been added, that when clicked, will give you additional information about the nuclide.
   About one hundred common nuclides include relevant analyst notes providing information on common uses of the nuclide, common contaminants, medical radioisotope doses, as well as suggestions on other related nuclides to check for in the spectrum.
-These notes are thanks to Mike Enghauser, as well as his excellent "FRMAC Gamma Spectroscopist Knowledge Guide" available at https://www.osti.gov/biblio/1763003
+These notes are thanks to Michael Enghauser, as well as his excellent "FRMAC Gamma Spectroscopist Knowledge Guide" available at https://www.osti.gov/biblio/1763003
   <div style="display: flex; justify-content: center; align-items: center; column-gap: 20px;">
     <div style="display: inline-block;">
       <a href='v1.0.11/more_info_link.jpg'>